 A reader wrote, in response to a post about sleep training:

 This new phenomenon known as self-soothing is just neglect as far as I am concerned.
 I had a busy career, as did my husband.
 Our daughter was put to bed with comforting, cuddling, and a feeling (I hope) of being loved.
 Yes, it took an hour but we considered that an hour well spent.
 She had a difficult time switching off but once asleep she stayed deeply asleep for the entire night.
 I made a relaxation tape which aided her in falling asleep.
-Fast forward 36 years later and she now has two daughters of her own, ages four and six.
-The six-year-old struggles to switch off and fall asleep just like her mother used to.
+Fast forward 36 years later and she now has two daughters of her own, ages 4 and 6.
+The 6-year-old struggles to switch off and fall asleep just like her mother used to.
 My daughter sprouts this self-soothing nonsense to me which I consider to be no better than neglect because she cannot wait to get online as soon as she puts her kids to bed.
-I have now made a 30 minute "sleep" relaxation tape for my six-year-old granddaughter which puts her to sleep for the entire night.
+I have now made a 30-minute "sleep" relaxation tape for my 6-year-old granddaughter which puts her to sleep for the entire night.
 I do believe the so-called "modern" mother is self-absorbed and selfish.

 Clearly, some feel very strongly about how to get children to settle down for the night and to fall asleep on their own.
 And while each of us has our own opinion on what is best, for the most part, there are very few objective differences as far as long-term outcomes go.
 Yes, locking an anxious toddler in a dark room to cry herself to sleep without reassurance that she hasn’t been abandoned can be traumatic—both for child and parent—but in most cases, from the child’s perspective, she’ll wind up getting a good night’s sleep whether left to fall quietly asleep on her own or allowed to co-sleep in her parents’ bed.